psychdatascience/FDS-CourseTwo/tu25_SQLII_InClass.md

 WHERE name LIKE "R%";
 ```

 Or perhaps we want to search in a fairly tight geographical region.
 You could filter on the first three digits of the ZIP code.
+To do this, we will `CAST` the integer variable `zip` to a string with `CAST(zip AS TEXT)` before the `LIKE` comparison.

 ```sqlite
 SELECT *